(keep reading to learn what happened)

 He also described the inaptly named Party-in-your-Mouth nachos as “more like a funeral in his mouth” and the meatloaf is lukewarm.

-As the Michelin star chef converses with the staff he discovers Abby is responsible for the menu and leaves after some initial bickering.
+As the Michelin star chef converses with the staff, he discovers Abby is responsible for the menu and leaves after some initial bickering.

 While she attempts to get the staff on her side, saying Ramsay is wrong, they admit the food is “below par”.

-When Rico arrived for dinner service, Gordon sat down with him, while the restaurant owner admitted he had $1million invested in the venture and can’t risk going bankrupt given his career in finance.
+Rico admitted that he had a massive $1 million invested in the venture and can’t risk going bankrupt given his career in finance.

 She accuses him of being the culprit behind the mess, calling him a disgrace to the business and expelling him from the premises in an incredibly heated argument.